 The contraceptive implant is a small plastic rod, around 4 cm long, that a doctor or nurse puts under the skin of your arm.
 It prevents pregnancy by releasing the hormone progestogen.
 This stops the ovaries releasing an egg each month.
-The implant works for 3 years before it needs to be replaced.
-An implant is over 99% effective if it's replaced every 3 years.
+An implant is over 99% effective if it's replaced every 5 years (this was previously 3 years).
 A specially trained doctor or nurse can remove the implant at any time if you no longer want to use it and once the implant is removed, your chance of getting pregnant will return to how it previously was straight away.

 The contraceptive implant is very safe and serious side effects and complications are rare.
 There is a small risk of infection where implant is put in, which can lead to swelling and pain at the site of the implant, and of the implant moving out of place, usually a few centimetres away from where it was put in.